Grinnell-CSC282/hw1-2015S/tools.md

 This piece of code tokenizes strings separated by commas and prints out the second column if the first one is greater that 0.

+### `python` - a scripting language with high readability.

+Has many powerful modules including a CSV module for working with Comma Separated Value format.
+Use csv.reader(csvfile, dialect='excel', **fmtparams) to read a CSV file line by line.

 Tools for C Programmers
 -----------------------